seananderson/phd/introduction.md

 your eggs in one basket.
 This metaphor has come into particular prominence in recent decades.
 For example, the IUCN Criterion B2a recognizes the risks associated with a species existing in few locations [@iucn2001].
-As another example, ecologists have suggested the need to bet hedge by developing a portfolio of approaches when tackling conservation issues [e.g. @ehrlich2008].
+As another example, ecologists have suggested the need to bet-hedge by developing a portfolio of approaches when tackling conservation issues [e.g. @ehrlich2008].
 Ecologists have also used the metaphor to refer to diverse ecosystems and communities as portfolios of species [@figge2004].